 Most expenditure on which the AIA is not claimed goes into the Main Pool.
-An amount of 20% of this Pool can be claimed each year, the residue being carried forward to the following year.
+An amount of 8 or 18% of this Pool can be claimed each year, depending on the type of equipment, the residue being carried forward to the following year.
 The value of the Pool at any time is known as the "written down value" (WDV).
 The amount deducted from the Pool and claimed for tax in a year is the "writing down allowance" (WDA).

 |Pool written down value b/fwd:||£5,000|

 Pools of value £1,000 or less can be written off in full.
 It is therefore desirable to reduce the Pool value to this value.
 However, the effect of the 18% WDA is that the Pool value decreases only slowly.
 Where possible therefore, it is desirable to keep new assets out of the Pool.

 One way of doing this is to classify new assets as "short life".

 Short Life Assets

 It has for a long time been possible to treat some assets as "short life assets".
 Typically, this would have been used for items such as computers, which are likely to be written off within a relatively short period.
 Instead of the asset joining the main Pool, and being merged with assets which are written down slowly, the asset is treated separately as a Short Life Asset, and a balancing allowance is claimed when the asset is sold.
 (A balancing allowance is a CA for the unclaimed value of an asset.
 It will not arise on assets within the Pool, which are merged with other assets.)

 A computer value £2,000 is purchased in 2011-12 and sold in 2013-14 for £200.

 |WDV c/fwd ||£1,312|

 The effect is to accelerate the CA claim.
 It means that the business has obtained tax relief for the full cost of owning the asset (£2,000 - £200), by claiming £400 + £288 + £1,112.